what to expect

 If you grew up in a conservative evangelical or fundamentalist home, you can expect to find a good deal more liberty on questions of alcohol or pipes and cigars than you are perhaps used to seeing from conservatives.
 This should not be understood as an exception to our commitment to liberty, but rather an expression of it.

 Whenever words like “conservative” or “progressive” are used, it is always worthwhile to ask what we think we are conserving, and what we think we are progressing toward.
 In our churches we are trying to conserve the cultural gains made by the Holy Spirit in the development of the first Christendom.
 Because those gains were real, we are real conservatives.
 Where our concerns overlap with those of more secular conservatives, this is a function of them receiving the gift without acknowledging the Giver—but the gift was real, for all that.
 There is a completely different sense in which we do look forward to what the Holy Spirit will do to our culture as we progress toward the future (and so someone could call us “progressives” in that sense).
-But leftist progressives are utopians, and their vision for the future largely consists of chasing their little pink dinosaurs.
-Their vision is unreal, and what the Holy Spirit will actually do is nothing like what they are describing.
-And this is why it would be misleading to call us progressives of any stripe.

 It is fairly common in CREC circles to hear folks speaking about the centrality of worship.
 This requires some explanation because it is easily misunderstood.
 Because the church exists in time and in history, that which is “central” to our identity and work has to be understood in terms of our mission and task.
 A vase of flowers can be “central” on the mantelpiece, but that is not the kind of centrality we are talking about.
 Worship is central in the same way that the engine under the hood is central to the operation of the car.
 The engine is not an essential decoration, and neither is it a useless weight of heavy metal that prevents the car from moving down the road.